 If the scan result is a false positive, you can make the exposure inactive to remove the results from reports.

 False positive in PCI scan

-In many cases, the SSL certificate host name discrepancy appears because the host was scanned via IP address instead of via fully qualified domain names (FQDN).
+In many cases, the SSL certificate host name discrepancy appears because the host is scanned via an IP address instead of a fully qualified domain names (FQDN).
 PCI-DSS requires customers to supply FQDNs in addition to providing all external-facing IP addresses and all other unique entryways into applications for the entire in-scope infrastructure.
-You must include this information when you schedule a scan.

 If you deploy load balancers, the scan may only see part of the configuration behind the load balancer.
 In these cases, the following applies:

 - Localized load balancers: You must supply documentation showing that the infrastructure behind the load balancer(s) is synchronized in terms of configuration.

 - External load balancing services: Implement a configuration to ensure that all IP addresses and ranges provided are successfully scanned.

 If you believe that a PCI assessment failure was in error, first verify that the FQDN resolves to the host using an outside source such as www.sslshopper.com or www.digicert.com/help.
 These sources may also identify other certificate problems.